School discipline

 School discipline relates to actions taken by teachers or school organizations toward students when their behavior disrupts the ongoing educational activity or breaks a rule created by the school.
 Discipline can guide the children's behavior or set limits to help them learn to take better care of themselves, other people and the world around them.

 School systems set rules, and if students break these rules they are subject to discipline.
-These rules may, for example, define the expected standards of school uniform, punctuality, social conduct, and work ethic.
-The term "discipline" is applied to the punishment that is the consequence of breaking the rules.
-The aim of discipline is to set limits restricting certain behaviors or attitudes that are seen as harmful or against school policies, educational norms, school traditions, etc. The focus of discipline is shifting and alternative approaches are emerging due to notably high dropout rates, disproportionate punishment upon minority students, and other educational inequalities.
+These rules may, for example, define the expected standards of school uniforms, punctuality, social conduct, and work ethic.
+The term "discipline" is applied to the action that is the consequence of breaking the rules.
+The aim of discipline is to set limits restricting certain behaviors or attitudes that are seen as harmful or against school policies, educational norms, school traditions, etc. The focus of discipline is shifting, and alternative approaches are emerging due to notably high dropout rates, disproportionate punishment upon minority students, and other educational inequalities.

-The importance of discipline
+The purpose of discipline

-Discipline is a set of actions determined by the school district to remedy actions taken by a student that are deemed inappropriate.
+Discipline is a set of consequences determined by the school district to remedy actions taken by a student that are deemed inappropriate.
 It is sometimes confused with classroom management, but while discipline is one dimension of classroom management, classroom management is a more general term.

-Discipline is typically thought to have a positive influence on both the individual as well as classroom environment.
+Discipline is typically thought to have a positive influence on both the individual as well as the classroom environment.
 Utilizing disciplinary actions can be an opportunity for the class to reflect and learn about consequences, instill collective values, and encourage behavior that is acceptable for the classroom.
 Recognition of the diversity of values within communities can increase understanding and tolerance of different disciplinary techniques.
 In particular, moderate interventions such as encouraging positive corrections of questionable behavior inside the classroom by clearly showing the boundaries and making it clear that the behavior is unacceptable, as opposed to more severe punishments outside the classroom such as detention, suspension, or expulsion, can promote learning and deter future misbehavior.
 Learning to "own" one's bad behavior is also thought to contribute to positive growth in social emotional learning.